-The emulator does not accept any interrupt during background execution.
-NMI is latched last one during in background, and such interrupt will occur when context is changed to foreground.
-IRQ0 and internal interrupts are ignored during in background operation.
+If you are using the background monitor, the emulator does not accept any interrupt during background execution.
+All edge-sensed interrupts (including NMI) are latched last one during in background, and such interrupts will occur when context is changed to foreground.
+All level-sensed interrupts and internal interrupts are ignored during in background operation.